The Outsiders (novel): Plot

-The following morning the newspapers declare Pony and Johnny heroes, but Johnny will be charged with manslaughter for Bob's death.
+The following morning the newspapers declare Ponyboy and Johnny heroes, but Johnny will be charged with manslaughter for Bob's death.
 Two-Bit tells them that the greaser–Soc rivalry is to be settled in a final rumble.
 Ponyboy and Two-Bit are approached by a Soc named Randy, Bob's best friend, who expresses remorse for his involvement in the gang war, lacks confidence about the rumble ending the feud, and says he will not participate.

 Later, Ponyboy visits Johnny at the hospital, where he is in critical condition.
-On their way home, Pony spots Cherry and they talk.
+On their way home, Ponyboy spots Cherry and they talk.
 Cherry says she is unwilling to visit Johnny in the hospital because he killed her boyfriend.
-Pony calls her a traitor, but after she explains herself they end on good terms.
+Ponyboy calls her a traitor, but after she explains herself they end on good terms.
 After escaping the hospital, Dally shows up just in time for the rumble.
-The greasers win the brutal fight.
-Afterward, Pony and Dally hurry back to the hospital to see Johnny, but he dies moments later and a maniacal Dally runs out of the room.
-Pony returns home that night feeling confused and disoriented.
+The greasers win the fight.
+Afterward, Ponyboy and Dally hurry back to the hospital to see Johnny, but he dies moments later and a hysterical Dally runs out of the room.
+Ponyboy returns home that night feeling confused and disoriented.
 Dally calls the house to say that he has robbed a store and is running from the police.
-The greasers find Dally deliberately pointing an unloaded gun at the police, causing them to shoot and kill him.
+The greasers find Dally deliberately pointing an unloaded firearm at the police, causing them to shoot and kill him.
 Overwhelmed, Ponyboy faints and is sick in bed for many days due to the resulting concussion from the rumble.
-When the hearing finally comes, the judge frees Ponyboy from responsibility for Bob's death and allows Pony to remain at home with Darry and Soda.
+When the hearing finally comes, the judge frees Ponyboy from responsibility for Bob's death and allows Ponyboy to remain at home with Darry and Sodapop.

 Ponyboy returns to school, but his grades drop.
 Although he is failing English, his teacher, Mr. Syme, says he will pass him if he writes a decent theme.
 In the copy of Gone with the Wind that Johnny gave him before dying, Ponyboy finds a letter from Johnny describing how he will die proudly after saving the kids from the fire.
-Johnny also urges Ponyboy to "stay gold".
-Ponyboy decides to write his English assignment about the recent events, and begins his essay with the opening line of the novel: "When I stepped out into the bright sunlight from the darkness of the movie house, I had only two things on my mind: Paul Newman and a ride home..."
+Johnny also urges Ponyboy to "stay golden".
+Ponyboy decides to write his English assignment about the recent events, and begins his essay with the opening line of the novel: "When I stepped out into the bright sunlight from the darkness of the movie house, I had only two things on my mind: Paul Newman and a ride home".